ekberndt/TensorRT-ROS-YOLOv8/src/yolov8/README.md

 ## Errors
 - If you get exit code `-9` while building / loading the TensorRT Engine you likely ran out of memory and may need to close other applications or use a different GPU / more memory.
 - If you get an error about no rclpy module check to make sure you are **not** using a conda environment as it may cause issues with the ROS2 environment.
+- If you get an error when you launch / run the ros node saying `libnvinfer.so.8: cannot open shared object file: No such file or directory`, make sure you added the TensorRT path to the `LD_LIBRARY_PATH` environment variable in your `~/.bashrc` file and sourced it as mentioned in [Installation / Dependencies](#installation--dependencies).

 ## Sources
 This project uses code and directions from [YOLOv8-TensorRT-CPP](https://github.com/cyrusbehr/YOLOv8-TensorRT-CPP) licensed under the MIT license.